 Details of risks and expected main impacts

-As the Group utilizes a variety of information systems, confidential information may be leaked outside the Company or systems may be rendered inoperable in the event of unauthorized system access or following a cyberattack.
-In addition, cyberattacks on servers at suppliers could have a negative impact on the Group, such as unauthorized access to the Group’s confidential information or personal data, interruption to the Group’s business activities, or brand damage.
-As explained in key mitigation measures for Risks Related to Pandemics, the move to home working is improving productivity, but the number of employees using home communication environments or working alone is rising, which increases the risk of surveillance, cyberattacks and email errors that may lead to information leaks.
+As the Group utilizes a variety of networks and information systems, the Group may experience system outages or external leaks of confidential information in the event of unauthorized system access or cyberattacks.
+A cyberattack on a supplier could result in damages such as the leakage of confidential information of the Group or personal data, suspension of business activities, or damage to the brand.
+The move to homeworking is improving productivity, but the number of employees using home communication environments or working alone is rising, which increases the risk of surveillance committed through networks, cyberattacks, email errors, and loss of personal computers that may lead to information leaks.
+In addition, as cloud-based services are used more frequently, a security accident (including inaccessibility to such a service) occurring at the side of an outside service provider may directly affect the Group’s business contingency.

 Key mitigation measures

-The Group is taking steps to upgrade information security, including technical measures to guard against cybersecurity threats that are becoming more diverse and more sophisticated each year, as well as developing playbooks that include information such as the recommended initial response flow and procedural steps in the event of a cyber incident.
-The Group is also working to mitigate risks at suppliers, including verifying security countermeasures.
-In addition, to be better prepared to mount a rapid response and minimize damage in the event of an incident, the Group is conducting crisis drills in each region to deal with ransomware and other cyberattacks.
-The Group is also educating employees in information security, conducting ongoing drills on handling targeted email attacks, and raising awareness by disseminating information and precautions on preventing computer viruses updated to reflect the latest cyberattack methods, both in writing and on a dedicated cybersecurity website.
+The Group is taking steps to upgrade information security, including technical measures to guard against cybersecurity threats that are becoming more diverse and more sophisticated each year, as well as developing playbooks that include information such as the recommended initial response flow and procedural steps in the event of a cyber incident, to establish the system to respond to incidents.
+Moreover, by periodically conducting an outside evaluation driven by a standard framework for the security industry, the Group continuously improve a responsive plan formulated based on an objective risk evaluation.
+The Group is also taking measures to mitigate various risks, such as monitoring its business partners to verify their response to the security measures.
+In addition, to be better prepared to mount a rapid response and minimize damage in the event of an incident, the Group is continuously conducting crisis drills in each region to deal with ransomware and other cyberattacks.
+The Group is also educating employees to raise their level of information security by conducting educational seminars periodically and targeted e-mail attack drills, and raising awareness by disseminating information and precautions on preventing infection by computer viruses in accordance with the characteristics of the latest attack methods, points of attention, etc., through seminars for employees, a dedicated cybersecurity website, etc. BCP system and drills simulating limited use of cloud services are also being organized.

 Risks Related to Compliance